JoseEspinosa/EBI_cancer_workshop_visualization/README.md

 ## Running the NMF analysis

+*Note: how many number of signature we need to include to get the maximun part of the variance*

 Using the matrix we have made we can now run the non-negative matrix factorisation (NMF) process that attempts to find the most stable, grouping solutions for all of the combinations of mutations and contexts.
 It does this by trying to find similar patterns, or profiles, amongst the samples to sort the data into firstly just 2 groups.
 This is repeated to get replicate values for each attempt and then separating the data by 3 groups, and then 4 and so on.